 As part of a home and contents insurance policy, fire insurance covers not just the cost to repair and rebuild your home, but everything inside of it as well (as a part of your larger home insurance policy).
 The goal is to provide restitution to place you back in the same position you were in prior to the fire.

 Fire insurance is just one part of your insurance policy, with other types of coverage responding in the event of a theft, water damage, liability claim or any number of other perils that could damage your home or contents.
-Your policy also covers other buildings located on your property, such as a garden shed or garage.
+Your policy also covers other buildings located on your property, such as a garden shed or a detached garage.

 Your policy may also pay to put you and your family up in a hotel or rented property while your home is being repaired or rebuilt, along with any additional expenses you might incur because you are not living in your home (such as the cost of commuting, if you must live far from work or school).
+That’s often considered additional coverage but it helps a lot in a pinch.

 Standalone fire insurance policy